 Textiles; West African strip weaving; Weaving; Handicraft

-A folded gray-and-white textile made of handwoven cotton strips, photographed while on display at a Heritage Day and Olden Times Food Fair held at the Banda Cultural Centre.
-Textiles of this design are called Gbenalekinu.
-A narrow band of red woven accent can be seen on two of the strips.
+A textile made of handwoven cotton strips, photographed while on display at a Heritage Day and Olden Times Food Fair held at the Banda Cultural Centre.
+This cloth is called Surugukawa and is sewn from strips of similar blue-and-white striped design.
 Ahenkro, 31 July, 2014.

 Rights: